Nuclear Power in Turkey

 The Turkish Atomic Energy Agency (TAEK) was set up under the 2007 law to set the criteria for building and operating nuclear plants.
 It incorporates the regulator.

 The Turkish Electricity Trade & Contract Corporation (TETAS) buys the power for distribution.

 TEIAS is the power grid operator.

 Turkey is a signatory of the Paris Convention on Third Party Liability, and various amending protocols.

 A small Triga research reactor has operated at the Istanbul Technical University since 1979.
 It is regulated by the Turkish Atomic Energy Authority.

-Turkey has had a safeguards agreement in force with the IAEA since 1981 and the Additional Protocol to its safeguards agreement has been in force since 2001.
+Turkey ratified the NPT in 1979 and has had a safeguards agreement in force with the IAEA since 1981 and the Additional Protocol to its safeguards agreement has been in force since 2001.